google/WebFundamentals/src/content/en/fundamentals/security/csp/index.md

 requests, regardless of source.

-Instead of blindly trusting _everything_ that a server delivers, CSP defines the `Content-Security-Policy` HTTP header, which allows you to create a whitelist of sources of trusted content, and instructs the browser to only execute or render resources from those sources.
-Even if an attacker can find a hole through which to inject script, the script won't match the whitelist, and therefore won't be executed.
+Instead of blindly trusting _everything_ that a server delivers, CSP defines the `Content-Security-Policy` HTTP header, which allows you to create a allowlist of sources of trusted content, and instructs the browser to only execute or render resources from those sources.
+Even if an attacker can find a hole through which to inject script, the script won't match the allowlist, and therefore won't be executed.

 Since we trust `apis.google.com` to deliver valid code, and we trust ourselves